 After enduring three separate flooding events during late 2010 and early 2011.
-Creswick now has a flood mitigation and urban drainage plan that sets out mitigation actions to provide a greater level of protection from future flooding.
-All preliminary studies have been completed and the plan has been submitted to government for consideration.
+Creswick now has a Flood Mitigation and Urban Drainage Plan that sets out mitigation actions to provide a greater level of protection from future flooding.

 The flooding events caused considerable damage to residences, businesses and sporting facilities and significant distress and hardship to the Creswick community.
-Recognising the need to reduce the risk of future flooding in the town a Flood Mitigation Plan was developed by the North Central CMA in conjunction with the Hepburn Shire Council and the local community.
+Recognising the need to reduce the risk of future flooding in the town a Flood Mitigation and Urban Drainage Plan was developed by the North Central CMA in conjunction with the Hepburn Shire Council and the local community.

-The proposed Flood Mitigation Plan will protect against a 50 year flood event, which will provide greater protection than a flood the size of the September 2010 and January 2011 events.
+The proposed Plan will protect against a 50 year flood event, which will provide greater protection than a flood the size of the September 2010 and January 2011 events.
 Works will include increasing the capacity of two bridges, minor channel deepening and levee construction.
 A walking and bike trail may also be included when the plan undergoes the detailed design and construction phase.
 In developing the plan a wide range of options was considered during the pre-feasibility stage before five options were analysed in detail.
-Indicative cost-benefit ratios were assessed using construction cost estimates and average annual damage.

-A community based steering committee was formed to guide the process and ensure strong community input and engagement.
+A community-based steering committee was formed to guide the process and ensure strong community input and engagement.
 A technical working group provided technical support to the steering committee and comprised representatives from various key industry stakeholders.